Nanikworkforce/TET-Bloom/public/templates/user-import-README.txt

 ---------------
 1. email - User's email address (must be unique)
 2. name - User's full name
-3. role - Must be one of: "Teacher", "School Leader", or "Super"
+3. role - Must be one of: "Teacher", "Administrator", or "Super"

 OPTIONAL FIELDS (Required for Teachers):
 --------------------------------------